tiprankstipranks

 The Company's failure to continue to successfully avoid, manage, defend, litigate and accrue for claims and litigation could negatively impact its results of operations or cash flows.

 The Company is exposed to and becomes involved in various legal proceedings, claims, disputes and investigations arising out of the conduct of its business, including the matters described in Item 3.
 Legal Proceedings in Part I of this Annual Report on Form 10-K and other, actual or threatened proceedings, claims, disputes or investigations relating to such items as securities laws, anti-trust laws, commercial transactions, product liability, workers compensation, employee benefits plans, arrangements between the Company and its distributors, franchisees or vendors, intellectual property claims and regulatory actions.
+Any legal proceedings, claims, disputes or investigations, whether with or without merit, can be time consuming and expensive to defend and can divert management's attention and resources.
 In addition, the Company is subject to environmental laws in each jurisdiction in which business is conducted.
 Some of the Company's products incorporate substances that are regulated in some jurisdictions in which it conducts manufacturing operations.
 The Company has been, and could be in the future, subject to liability if it does not comply with these regulations.
 In addition, the Company is currently being, and may in the future be, held responsible for remedial investigations and clean-up costs resulting from the discharge of hazardous substances into the environment, including sites that have never been owned or operated by the Company but at which it has been identified as a potentially responsible party under federal and state environmental laws and regulations.
 Changes in environmental and other laws and regulations in both domestic and foreign jurisdictions could adversely affect the Company's operations due to increased costs of compliance and potential liability for non-compliance.
 The Company manufactures products and performs various services that create exposure to product and professional liability claims and litigation.
 The failure of the Company's products and services to be properly manufactured, configured, installed, designed or delivered, resulting in personal injuries, property damage or business interruption could subject the Company to claims for damages.
-The Company has and is currently defending product liability claims, some of which have resulted in settlements or monetary judgments against the Company.
+The Company has defended, and is currently defending, product liability claims, some of which have resulted in settlements or monetary judgments against the Company.
 The costs associated with defending ongoing or future product liability claims and payment of damages could be substantial.
 The Company's reputation could also be adversely affected by such claims, whether or not successful.
 There can be no assurance that the Company will be able to continue to successfully avoid, manage and defend such matters.
 In addition, given the inherent uncertainties in evaluating certain exposures, actual costs to be incurred in future periods may vary from the Company's estimates for such contingent liabilities.
-Refer to Note S, Contingencies, of the Notes to Consolidated Financial Statements in Item 8 for further information about legal proceedings and other loss contingencies.
+Refer to Note R, Contingencies, of the Notes to Consolidated Financial Statements in Item 8 for further information about legal proceedings and other loss contingencies.

 Taxation & Government Incentives - Risk 1